dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 - This message is only used to modify the orderbook data structure (Bids, Asks).
 - This message is sent out whenever an order is added to the in-memory orderbook.
 - This may occur in various places such as when an order is initially placed, or when an order is replayed during the ProcessCheckState step.
-- A Placement message will always be followed by an Update message.
+- An `OrderPlaceV1` message is always be followed by an `OrderUpdateV1` message, which sets the intial fill amount (typically zero).

 <details>